-Plugs are a type of hard lure which is most commonly associated with fishing for bass.
-They can, however, be used to catch a range of predatory species found all over the UK, including pollock, wrasse and mackerel.
+Plugs are a type of hard lure which is most commonly associated with fishing for bass, although they can be used to catch a range of predatory species such as pollock, coalfish, wrasse and mackerel.
 There is a seemingly infinite choice when it comes to selecting plugs, but as we will see there are a number of features which all plugs have in common.

 View the full range of plugs at Sea Angling Shop by clicking here.

 Many anglers will have a favourite plug which they believe gets the best results.
-There is however no hard and fast rules to plugs with realistic looking plugs which mimic the appearance of other fish producing the goods at sometimes, whereas at other times it is the luridly coloured plugs which will catch the fish.
+There is however no hard and fast rules to plugs with realistic looking plugs which mimic the appearance of other fish producing results at times, whereas at other times it is the luridly coloured plugs which will catch the fish.
 The design and pattern of plugs is therefore a personal choice with different anglers having different plugs which work for them.
-Plugs range in price from £3-4 for cheap and yet effective plugs, whereas top-priced plugs designed specifically for bass fishing can cost upwards of £25.
+Plugs range in price from £3 – 4 for cheap and yet effective plugs, whereas top-priced plugs designed specifically for bass fishing can cost upwards of £20 – such as these plugs on Amazon.
 Again it is personal choice as to how much anglers want to spend on their plugs, although few anglers would want to risk losing £20+ lures to snaggy marks!

 Floating and Diving Plugs

 Plugs can be divided into two main types depending on the action which they have: floating and diving.
-Floating plugs can take a number of forms but are mostly designed to either float on the surface of the water as they are retrieved, or dive just below it.
+Floating plugs are mostly designed to either float on the surface of the water as they are retrieved, or dive just below to a very shallow depth.
 These type of plugs are also called surface poppers as they often rattle or make some other noise and create disturbance to the water as they are retrieved, as this imitates an injured fish and tempts predatory species into attacking.
 They are also known as top-water lures, as they work near the top (surface) of the water.
 Cronus Sargasso Plugs are an example of sea fishing plugs which are designed to work on the surface.
-Diving lures have a vane on the front which causes the plug dive under the surface as it is reeled in, with most manufacturers stating the depth the plug will reach as it is retrieved.
-The larger and steeper the angle the vane is set at dictates the depth which the plug will dive to, while stopping reeling in will see the plug float back upwards to the surface (see diagram below).
+Diving plugs have a vane on the front which causes the plug dive under the surface as it is reeled in.
+The larger the vane and and the steeper the angle it is set at dictates the depth which the plug will dive to, while stopping reeling in will see the plug float back upwards to the surface (see diagram below).
 In this way diving plugs can be used to fish at different depths until anglers have located the depth at which the fish are feeding.
 Cronus Salish Plugs are an example of diving plugs which work under the surface of the water.

 Both types of plug are effective for catching bass and other species around the UK, with anglers again using trial-and-error to find what produces fish for them.
 Often anglers fishing snaggy and rocky marks will prefer to use surface plugs as they can be used to fish around rocks and weed beds with less chance of becoming snagged and lost.